LandonWall/spatial_summarize_within/README.md

 # Use Cases
 ## Example 1: Legislative Redistricting
 **The Problem:** During the process of redistricting, existing boundaries of legislative districts are redrawn based on new census data.
-Spatial Summarize Within can help overlay historical election data from precincts onto the newly defined districts, allowing for increased context on how the district's partisan nature is changing.
+This poses a unique challenge in that historical precinct data often don't perfectly align with these new boundaries.
+Furthermore, updated precincts that align with the new districts may not be released until months after the districts are finalized.

-For this example, lets calculate the results of the 2020 Presidential Election in the new Legislative Districts, and see how the results compare to the old districts.
-We will do this by using the spatial_summarize_within package to aggergate the Presidential results from a precinct level to the district level.
+For this example, let's calculate the results of the 2020 Presidential Election in the new Legislative Districts, and see how the results compare to the old districts.
+We will do this by using the spatial_summarize_within package to aggregate the Presidential results from a precinct level to the district level.
+This will provide us with more accurate and timely insights into the partisan nature of these new districts based on historical data, even before the release of new precincts.

 ![image](https://github.com/LandonWall/spatial_summarize_within/assets/45885744/38cf13ee-3483-4810-81fe-119ab79e9595)